KayiFamily

 Kayifamily, also known as Kayi Tribe, is a network of file streaming websites operating platforms featuring Turkish television series of historical and drama genres from Turkey and Pakistan, especially those related to Diriliş: Ertuğrul, Kuruluş: Osman, and Destan, which allow users to watch Turkish series for free.
 It has gained notoriety as the world's "most popular illegal site," according to ATV and TRT1, a status it has held since 2018.
-As of July 2023, there are still active websites attempting to imitate the brand.

 Development

 The site went through several name changes after being shut down from different domains; sometimes the name appeared as "KayiFamilyTV," and other times as "KayiFamilyUK".
 The original name and URL is kayifamily.com, which changed to other domains, including kayifamily.xyz before redirecting to kayifamily.org and later gomovies.is.
 It was changed to kayifamily.co.uk and then to kayifamilytv.com before changing to KayiFamily.com, before finally settling on KayiFamily.com and remaining there until shutdown.

 In October 2020, the DMCA listed KayiFamily in its Online Notorious Markets overview to the Office of the United States Trade Representative (USTR), stating that the site had a global Alexa rank of 559 and a local rank of 386 in the U.S. KayiFamily.to had 2.26 million worldwide unique visitors in August 2021, according to SimilarWeb data.
 In October 2021, Similarweb reported that KayiFamily.com was the "most-used pirate website" in the United Kingdom.

 KayiFamily included HD, HD-RIP, Blu-ray, and camera qualities of series.
 The video hosters and players it used included Openload, Streamango, and MyCloud.
 However, due to frequent DMCA takedown requests, the site had to constantly change its domain names to evade legal action.
 Despite these challenges, the site remained active and continued to provide its services, adapting to various domain changes.

 In December 2022, the creators of KayiFamily launched another streaming site dedicated to anime, named KayiFamilyTV, which remained on top for months after KayiFamily ongoing DMCA concerns.
 The site continued to operate and serve its user base, albeit under different domain names and aliases.